melvinmt/gt/README.md

 ## Error handling

+T() always returns strings.
 You can use the more verbose Translate() method to handle errors.

 ```go
 key := "dashboard-notice"